storyteller/Storyteller/documentation/documentation/engine/system_under_test.md

 1. Start the system under test again

 You can always explicitly tell Storyteller which `ISystem` class to use as a flag to the <[linkto:documentation/using/ci;title=st run]> or <[linkto:documentation/ui;title=st open]> commands.
-Otherwise, Storyteller uses these rules to determine the `ISytem` -- or punt.
+Otherwise, Storyteller uses these rules to determine the `ISystem` -- or punt.

 1. If there are no concrete `ISystem` classes in any assembly in the AppDomain, Storyteller uses a default, _nullo_ system and happily loads all of your `Fixture` classes.
 1. If there is exactly one concrete `ISystem` class in the AppDomain, Storyteller uses that one.